iforgotmynick/kupipodariday/README.md

 - **[TypeORM](https://typeorm.io/)**: For the ORM.
 - **[Yandex Practicum NodeJS](https://practicum.yandex.ru/profile/backend-nodejs)**: For the idea/inspiration

-`Felt like to make it public, might delete later`
+## Disclaimer

+Felt like making this public for now — might delete later.
+This project is a work in progress (WIP) and not intended for production use at the moment.